NeoVintageous/NeoVintageous/README.md

 #### Mapping Capslock to Escape

-Neovintageous cannot directly remap the CapsLock key; however, you can achieve this remapping at the operating system level.
+NeoVintageous cannot directly remap the CapsLock key; however, you can achieve this remapping at the operating system level.
 For instance, on Ubuntu, you can map the CapsLock key to Escape using a tool called `gsettings`.
 Follow these steps to make the remapping:

 1. Open a terminal.